sw82/divelog/README.md

 - [x] change menu structure: 1) "view dive log" = rename to dive map 2) divelist 3) fish list (same style as divelist) 4) Manage Database.
 Once you have the four items take care that when clicking one of the pages all menues looks the same and have the same entries. also make sure there is no hamburger menu.
 - [x] edit dives must work. each part where you can edit a dive must jump to the divelist in an edit mode. also the edit function in the divelist does not work
 - [x] if in a csv import you only have a location, but no lat len this is okay and should be reverse geocoded internally. the functionally is there anyways.
-- [ ] refactor carefully and delete files not needed
+- [x] refactor carefully and delete files not needed. also check if all untrackeck files are needed. is every file needed and used (e.g. been shown) or can they be deleted. check for function which never been used. make sure all .sql files are in an initial setup for the database. we don't want any overhead. the project is suppoesed to work light weighted.
 - [x] when uploading to git repo never upload my custom database entries. only the sample data
-- [ ] security check that you cannot accidentally remove the database or make sql injections
+- [x] security check that you cannot accidentally remove the database or make sql injections
+- [x] the uplaods content shall also not be added to git.
+- [x] remove snorkeling again. this supposed to be a divers log
+- [x] add air consumption (bar) and weight added as well as type of suit (wetsuit, drysuit, just shorts etc.), type of water (salt, sweet, sea, lake etc.). update database schema, csv export etc.
+- [x] I have a description and a coment field. why both?

 ## Recent Changes